mmerickel/oidc-reissuer/README.md

 AWS IAM requires an OIDC provider to be publically accessible to verify the tokens minted by the Gitlab server.

-This is where the `oidc-reissuer` comes into play as a middle-man that can safely expose the identity without exposing the entirety of your private OIDC provider.
+This is where the `oidc-token-proxy` comes into play as a middle-man that can safely expose the identity without exposing the entirety of your private OIDC provider.

-### Setup oidc-reissuer
+### Setup oidc-token-proxy

-Setup `oidc-reissuer` following the documentation.
+Setup `oidc-token-proxy` following the documentation.
-Let's assume it will be hosted at `https://reissuer.example.com` and your Gitlab server is hosted at `https://gitlab.internal`.
+Let's assume it will be hosted at `https://oidc-proxy.example.com` and your Gitlab server is hosted at `https://gitlab.internal`.

 ```ini
 upstream_issuer = https://gitlab.internal